 Time: every 210 days.
 Temple ceremony usually lasts for 1-3 days, but larger ones (which occur every 5, 10, 30 or 100 years) can last for 7-11 days or longer.

-As well maybe you can be interested to see cock fights?
-Legal fights you can see usually during temple ceremonies almost all around island but many people organize it illegally too.
-I have seen such fights in Karangasem area, it’s quite common there but it’s hard to know from before when it will be held.
+As well maybe you can be interested to see cockfights?
+Legal fights you can see usually during temple ceremonies almost all around the island but many people organize it illegally too.
+I have seen such fights in the Karangasem area, it’s quite common there but it’s hard to know from before when it will be held.

-Furthermore I participated in Balinese sacred purification ritual which aimed to purify a human body and soul in order to prevent havoc, bad luck and sickness (also achieve self-purification).
+Furthermore, I participated in a Balinese sacred purification ritual which aimed to purify a human body and soul in order to prevent havoc, bad luck, and sickness (also achieve self-purification).
 If you would be interested to experience it too, before going to any water temple talk with local people who will explain the meaning, sequence and etc. The main thing – do it not for entertainment but with understanding why you do it and how to do it right.

-I belive you don’t want to become annoying tourist.
+I believe you don’t want to become an annoying tourist.
 Some tips for visiting Bali ceremonies, festivals, rituals (especially religious):

-Always wear sarong and sash (you can bring your own or rent in temple).
+Always wear sarong and sash (you can bring your own or rent in the temple).

-Never sit higher that the priest, on the offerings.
+Never sit higher than the priest, on the offerings.